MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Utility/Import-PSSession.md

 To create a permanent module on disk, use the Export-PSSession cmdlet.

 ## NOTES
-* **Import-PSSession** relies on the Windows PowerShell remoting infrastructure.
+* **Import-PSSession** relies on the PowerShell remoting infrastructure.
 To use this cmdlet, the computer must be configured for WS-Management remoting.
 For more information, see about_Remote and about_Remote_Requirements.
-* **Import-PSSession** does not import variables or Windows PowerShell providers.
+* **Import-PSSession** does not import variables or PowerShell providers.
 * When you import commands that have the same names as commands in the current session, the imported commands can hide aliases, functions, and cmdlets in the session and they can replace functions and variables in the session.
 To prevent name conflicts, use the *Prefix* parameter.
 For more information, see about_Command_Precedence.
 * **Import-PSSession** converts all commands into functions before it imports them.
 As a result, imported commands behave a bit differently than they would if they retained their original command type.
 For example, if you import a cmdlet from a PSSession and then import a cmdlet with the same name from a module or snap-in, the cmdlet that is imported from the PSSession always runs by default because functions take precedence over cmdlets.
 Conversely, if you import an alias into a session that has an alias with the same name, the original alias is always used, because aliases take precedence over functions.
 For more information, see about_Command_Precedence.
 * **Import-PSSession** uses the Write-Progress cmdlet to display the progress of the command.
 You might see the progress bar while the command is running.
 * To find the commands to import, **Import-PSSession** uses the Invoke-Command cmdlet to run a Get-Command command in the PSSession.
 To get formatting data for the commands, it uses the Get-FormatData cmdlet.
 You might see error messages from these cmdlets when you run an **Import-PSSession** command.
 Also, **Import-PSSession** cannot import commands from a PSSession that does not include the Get-Command, Get-FormatData, Select-Object, and Get-Help cmdlets.
 * Imported commands have the same limitations as other remote commands, including the inability to start a program with a user interface, such as Notepad.
-* Because Windows PowerShell profiles are not run in PSSessions, the commands that a profile adds to a session are not available to **Import-PSSession**.
+* Because PowerShell profiles are not run in PSSessions, the commands that a profile adds to a session are not available to **Import-PSSession**.
 To import commands from a profile, use an Invoke-Command command to run the profile in the PSSession manually before importing commands.
 * The temporary module that **Import-PSSession** creates might include a formatting file, even if the command does not import formatting data.
 If the command does not import formatting data, any formatting files that are created will not contain formatting data.
 * To use **Import-PSSession**, the execution policy in the current session cannot be Restricted or AllSigned, because the temporary module that **Import-PSSession** creates contains unsigned script files that are prohibited by these policies.
 To use **Import-PSSession** without changing the execution policy for the local computer, use the *Scope* parameter of Set-ExecutionPolicy to set a less restrictive execution policy for a single process.
 * In Windows PowerShell 2.0, help topics for commands that are imported from another session do not include the prefix that you assign by using the *Prefix* parameter.
 To get help for an imported command in Windows PowerShell 2.0, use the original (non-prefixed) command name.